annoyedalien/Day3/README.md

     - Check if the specified storage account name is available and create the storage account if it doesn't exist.
     - Enable public access on the storage account.
     - Create a blob container with anonymous access if it doesn't exist.
-    - Run the `adf.py` script.
+    - It will run the `adf.py` script as a subprocess.
-    - adf.py will create data factory,linked services,data sets and pipelines
+    - `adf.py` will create data factory,linked services,data sets and pipelines
-    - config.py contains the properties of the resources to be created by adf.py
+    - `config.py` contains the properties of the resources to be created by adf.py

-3. Run the pipeline in datafactory studio
+3. Launch Data Factory Studio in Azure and Run the pipeline.
-    - check the contents sent on the blob storage.
+    - Navigate into the storage account, container and check the blob received from data factory

 ## Script Details